tilo/deprecate_soft/README.md

 ## 🛡 Best Practices

-- Only use for methods you plan to remove but want to measure first.
+- Use `deprecate_soft` for methods you plan to remove but want to confirm they are no longer used.
 - Integrate with your observability platform for tracking.
-- Review usage stats before deleting deprecated methods.
+- Review usage stats before deleting deprecated methods from your code.

 ---

 ## 🧰 Limitations / Notes

 - Make sure hooks do not raise or interfere with production behavior.
+  -> Only use non-blocking, low-latency methods for tracking!
 - Currently assumes Ruby 2.5+ (for `&.` and keyword args support).
+- Currently keeps the visibility of the renamed original method the same (does not make it private).

 ---